arangodb/docs/oasis/my-account.md

 1. The bell icon in the top right corner will display a badge with the number of pending notifications.
 2. Click the icon to get to the the _Invites_ tab of the _My account_ view.
-   You can also hover the user icon and click on _My organization invites_ to get there.
+   You can also hover over the user icon and click on _My organization invites_ to get there.
 3. On this page you can accept or reject pending invitation, as well as see past invites that you accepted or rejected.